NimaHatami99/MiniProjects/README.md

 This project focuses on designing modular digital circuits and integrating them into a complete system.
 The design includes a four-bit serial adder, a controller module for request prioritization, and an input selector that manages access to the adder based on control signals.

+### 34. Hodgkin–Huxley Neuron Model Simulation and Analysis

+Numerical simulation and analysis of neuronal action potentials using the Hodgkin–Huxley mathematical model in MATLAB.

+This project focuses on modeling the electrical behavior of a cell membrane by solving the Hodgkin–Huxley differential equations numerically.
+The effects of external current stimulation, refractory behavior, and different stimulus waveforms are investigated through membrane voltage, ion conductance, and gating variable analysis.